armancodv/building-energy-model-matlab/README.md

 # energy-building-matlab
-It is a small software which is developed by MATLAB for modeling the energy system of a building or HVAC system.
+It is a small software which is developed by MATLAB for modeling the energy system of a building or a HVAC system.

+## Classes

-# License
+## License
 BSD 2-Clause License

 Copyright (c) 2019, Armanco